 William Heise County Park

-If you're enjoying a day in Julian, why not extend your trip and go camping at William Heise County Park, just a five-minute drive from downtown Julian?
-You'll find 8 miles of beautiful trails for hiking, horseback riding or biking.
+If you're enjoying a day in Julian, why not extend your trip and go camping at William Heise County Park, just a five-minute drive from downtown?
+You'll find eight miles of beautiful trails for hiking, horseback riding or biking.
 Set up camp in one of the 14 wilderness cabins that have propane fireplaces, lighting, table and chairs and bunk beds.
 If you'd rather rough it, there are also 42 tent sites.

 Insider Dirt: Book a cabin long before your intended stay, as they sell out months in advance.
 Bring your own bedding/sleeping bags and blankets because mattresses and linens are not included on the wooden bed frames in the cabins.

 San Elijo State Beach Campground